-- Section 4 if working on the Particle Listings. - Section 5 if working on review articles. - Appendix A for links to the online tools and documentation needed to carry out PDG work. - Appendix F for important style and other conventions to be followed by all collaborators.
+- The PDG code of conduct (section 1.4) - Section 4 if working on the Particle Listings. - Section 5 if working on review articles. - Appendix A for links to the online tools and documentation needed to carry out PDG work. - Appendix F for important style and other conventions to be followed by all collaborators.

-New authors joining PDG should start with the checklist for new authors in Appendix B and may want to browse through the Introduction (Section 1) and the discussion of PDG organization (Section 2).
+New authors joining PDG should start with the checklist for new authors in Appendix B and then may want to browse through the Introduction (Section 1) and the discussion of PDG organization (Section 2).